Intelligent character recognition: Automated forms processing

-The Difference between ICR and OCR
+Differences between ICR and OCR

 OCR

-Optical character recognition (OCR) is commonly considered to apply to any recognition technique that reads machine printed text.vAn example of a traditional OCR use case would be to translate the characters from an image of a printed document, such as a book page, newspaper clipping, or legal contract, into a separate file that could be searched and updated with a word processor or document viewer.
+Optical character recognition (OCR) is commonly considered to apply to any recognition technique that reads machine printed text.
+An example of a traditional OCR use case would be to translate the characters from an image of a printed document, such as a book page, newspaper clipping, or legal contract, into a separate file that could be searched and updated with a word processor or document viewer.
 It's also quite helpful for automating the processing of forms.
 Information can be swiftly extracted from form fields and entered into another application, like a spreadsheet or database, by zonally applying the OCR engine to those fields.

 Yet, data is typically manually input rather than typed into form fields.
 Character identification becomes even more challenging while reading handwritten material.
 The diversity of more than 700,000 printed font variants is tiny compared to the near unlimited variations in hand-printed characters.
 The recognition program must take into account not just stylistic differences but also the kind of writing implement used, the standard of the paper, errors, hand stability, and smudges or running ink.